 I have a problem.
 Perhaps we all have this problem…I don’t know, just guessing on that.
 I think too much.
 HA!-you say.
 How is that a problem?
 Let me tell you a story.
 This story happens all the time, wherever I am, doing whatever I do.

 Yesterday I was at dinner with my family.
 My daughter was trying to tell me something…I don’t remember what it was because I wasn’t really paying attention.
-I responded with words like “oh, really” and “ok”.
-My dead end responses were to get her back to eating and to get me back to my incessant thinking.
+I responded with words like “oh, really” and “ok.”
+My dead-end responses were to get her back to eating and to get me back to my incessant thinking.
 You see…I was off in my mind trying to solve all of the problems of my life.
-Problems, mind you, that did not need thought at all in that moment.
+Problems, mind you, that did not need to be thought at all at that moment.
 Here is the map of what my mind thought about:

 …I hope the viewing of my house is going well…

 …Oh, don’t forget to finish the laundry when I get home…

 …will the viewers care if there is unfolded laundry near the dryer?…

 …hmmm, will the Red Sox finally start winning…

 …when can I get out and hit some golf balls…